 While the conversion from geodetic to cartesian is straightforward, converting cartesian to geodetic is a complicated problem.

-There are a number of possible approaches: this uses Bowring’s 1985 method (The Accuracy of Geodetic Latitude and Height Equations – Survey Review Vol 28, 218, Oct 1985), which provides approximately μm precision on the earth's surface, in a concise formulation.
+There are a number of possible approaches: this uses Bowring’s 1985 method (The Accuracy of Geodetic Latitude and Height Equations – Survey Review Vol 28, 218, Oct 1985), which provides approximately μm precision on the earth ellipsoid, in a concise formulation.
 If you have more demanding requirements, you could compare e.g. Fukushima (2006), Vermeille (2011), Karney (2012), and others.

-The Ordnance Survey say a single Helmert transformation is accurate to within about 4–5 metres (between WGS84 and OSGB36) – for greater accuracy, a ‘rubber-sheet’ style transformation, which takes into account distortions in the ‘terrestrial reference frame’ (TRF), must be used: if you’re learning anything from this page, you don’t want even to think of going there...
+Accuracy: the Ordnance Survey say a single Helmert transformation between WGS84 and OSGB36 is accurate to within about 4–5 metres – for greater accuracy, a ‘rubber-sheet’ style transformation, which takes into account distortions in the ‘terrestrial reference frame’ (TRF), must be used (‘OSTN02’): this is a different level of complexity, if you require such accuracy, I expect you already know more about OSTN02 than me.

 For other scripts for calculating distances, bearings, etc between latitude/longitude points, see my Lat/Long page.
 I have also done a script for converting between (OSGB36) lat/long and OS grid references.